 - Moving from shame & blame to support – How to work through feelings and challenges, and move toward partnership.

 - Bumps in the Road – How to avoid/overcome difficulties.

 - Fear to Love – Moving from fear to love, so everyone has a safe space to belong.

-Our next Brave Conversation is Tuesday, Oct.
-3 from 6 pm – 7:15 pm.
-Following conversations will be held on the first Tuesday of every-other month.
-There is no cost to participate in our Brave Conversations.
+Our next Brave Conversation is Tuesday, March 19, 2024 from 6 pm – 7:15 pm.
+Please register to attend.
+We’d love to welcome you!
+There is no cost to participate in our Brave Conversations and continuing education credit is available.
 Download the flier here.

 We welcome all individuals interested in building and supporting relationships between parents and caregivers, including:

 - Parents impacted by the child welfare system (current or previous)